Cheque batches allow you to add the complete list of cheques written by the client in a period.

 Reconciling with Bank Statement Data

-Depending on the client at hand, users will do one of two things: see here for details on the two approaches.
+Depending on the client at hand, users tend to use one of two methods.
+See here for details on the two approaches.

 In short, users will either:

-add all the cheques for the year (then reconcile with current period statement data)
+add all cheques for the year, then reconcile with current period statement data, or